Duxah/FreePCB-2/How_to_cd.md

   - second back layer

 You can add up to 14 more back layers via the `Project` >> `Options` menu.

+After you have completely drawn your schematic design, you can select all the lines with a frame and give them the same thickness if you want.

 <iframe src="https://player.vimeo.com/video/510965047" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>